Top Six Reasons Why Commercial Real Estate Is Attracting a Broader Investor Audience to the Sector.

 There are a number of current micro- and macro-level dynamics fueling that strong investor appetite for real estate.
 Chief among them are concerns about slowing growth in China and the negative impact that might have on the global economy.
 Direct real estate investment also offers a number of benefits (including, but not limited to) stability, portfolio diversity, cash flow and appreciation.
 Here’s an overview of the top reasons that commercial real estate is attracting a broader investor audience to the sector.

-Real estate investments are often structured to deliver steady cash flow with dividends that are distributed to investors monthly, quarterly or annually.
-The two main options for investors are to make either an equity investment or a debt investment.
+Real estate investments typically deliver steady cash flow with income distributed to investors monthly, quarterly or annually.
 American Landmark Properties equity investments involve buying a passive, minority ownership stake in a hard asset, such as an office, industrial or multifamily building.
-High occupancies and rising rents generally deliver what most owners/investors strive for — steady or rising cash flow over time.
+High occupancies and rising rents generally deliver what most owners/investors seek—steady or rising cash flow over time.

-Specific to equity investments, investors have the opportunity to boost their overall return by cashing in on property appreciation or a capital gain on an asset once it is sold.
-Property values certainly rise and fall during market cycles, which makes timing the exit strategy a critical aspect of maximizing investor value.
+Real estate investments typically increase in value over the long term.
+This appreciation can be from increasing rents or from the market’s valuing the asset higher than it was in the past.
+Investors have the opportunity to boost their overall investment return by cashing in on property appreciation or a capital gain once the asset is sold.
+Property values rise and fall during market cycles, which makes timing the exit strategy a critical aspect of maximizing investor value.
 American Landmark Properties investment strategy is typically predicated on the prospect of stable cash flows, with a hold period of five to seven years or longer.

 Another key advantage of real estate investing is that it is a good way to diversify portfolios that are backed by hard assets.
 Real estate is not the same as buying shares in a company that may be here today and gone tomorrow.
 Real estate is an asset class that investors can literally touch and feel.
 While some building occupants may come and go, and there may be ups and downs in building valuations over the course of its life, the property itself is not going to disappear.